 Hellenism is the polytheistic orthopraxic religion of the classical Graeco-Roman world.
 Hellenism proper begun during the Hellenistic period, an era which begun following the death of Alexander the Great in 323 BCE, and lasted until the defeat of the Ptolemaic Kingdom in 31 BCE, which saw the spreading of Greek culture throughout the Mediterranean and Near East.
 The term Hellenism was first coined by the blessed Emperor Flavius Claudius Iulianus Augustus to refer to the general Graeco-Roman religion derived from the Greeks, and the term Hellene denotes a follower of Hellenism.
 Broadly speaking, it is a polytheistic religion that believes the Gods are unchanging, unbegotten, eternal, incorporeal, and not in space.

 It is the religion of the Graeco-Roman world, and as the name implies it is thus in part centered around the ethos (meaning culture; including literature, history, philosophy, science and so on) of the Greeks.
 However, the religion is a universalist one.
 In its nature, the true faith reflects the very reality of the Cosmos itself and is, therefore, universal and for all people.
 Furthermore, as stated prior, Hellenism proper began after the death of Alexander the Great and the spreading of Greek culture throughout the Mediterranean.
 Hellenistic and Hellenized culture interacted and mingled with local cultures throughout the region and created new, diverse traditions.
-The religion can and will manifest in different forms in different areas and adopt itself effortlessly to the religious customs of the area where it becomes absorbed; though still with a consistent Hellenic tone as the foundation.
+The religion can and will manifest in different forms in different areas and adopt itself effortlessly to the religious customs of the area where it becomes absorbed— so long as they do not conflict with Hellenism— though with a consistent Hellenic tone at the foundation.
 A prime example is seen with the holy city of Rome, which though having had a distinctiveness both linguistically and in many regards religiously, had established and maintained sacred rites and pious belief in the Gods which were nonetheless culturally descendent of and/or shaped by the influence of Greek civilization; a descendency acknowledged by the divine Emperor Julian.
 Because of this great diversity, there is no one “Hellenistic” faith, and that’s okay.
 Instead, there is a grouping of shared cultural faiths.
 Something familiar among all forms of Hellenism, however, is the importance of ritual practice, as ritual animates belief.

 It is primarily a devotional or votive religion, based on the exchange of gifts between the divine and mortals typically through offerings/sacrifice and correct practice.
 The ethical convictions of Hellenes are inspired by ancient Graeco-Roman virtues such as reciprocity, hospitality, and moderation.